Male Breast Reduction

 True Gynecomastia vs. Pseudogynecomastia

 The appearance of excessive male breasts is typically distinguished by either true gynecomastia or pseudogynecomastia, two conditions that are often combined under the general term “gynecomastia.”
 Since the physical indications of both forms of gynecomastia resemble each other, many patients are unaware which of the two conditions they actually exhibit.
 True gynecomastia is the result of excess glandular or breast tissue in the chest, usually with no apparent etiology that can be identified.
 In contrast, pseudogynecomastia—refers to an accumulation of stubborn fat in and around the nipples and breasts, making the male breasts look similar to female breasts.
 In some cases, pseudogynecomastia can simply be improved by using liposuction to remove the excess fat and decrease an individual’s breast size.
 While they may involve different surgical techniques to treat, both sub-types can result in the same symptoms for the patient— namely, self-consciousness and a poor body image.
-Dr. Kalus or Dr. Rowin will carefully evaluate you and fully explain the best approach to correct your enlarged breasts.
+Dr. Rowin or Dr. Kalus will carefully evaluate you and fully explain the best approach to correct your enlarged breasts.

 Male Breast Reduction Procedure